Sylius/Sylius/bundles/SyliusOrderBundle/models.rst

 An order has 3 basic totals, which are all persisted together with the order.

-The first total is the *items total*, it is calculated as the sum of all item totals.
+The first total is the *items total*, it is calculated as the sum of all item totals (including theirs adjustments).

 The second total is the *adjustments total*, you can read more about this in next chapter.